VIS-SIG/Wonderful-Wednesdays/README.md

 We will make the submissions available to the community together with highlights of the strength and limitations.
 Over time, this will lead to a gallery of visualizations for others to learn from.

-## October data set
+## November data set

+* Presented on **November 11th, 2020**.
+For this webinar, we introduce the challenge of working with pooled clinical trial data.

-* Presented on **October 14th, 2020**.
-The October challenge focuses on [mediation analysis](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-10-14).
-The example data set is based on a clinical trial for treatment of a dermatological disease.
-The measure of interest is DLQI (patient reported outcome) at 16 weeks.
-Three explanatory variables are considered:  itch, body surface area (BSA) and redness of the skin.
+The November challenge focuses on [meta-analysis](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-11-11).
+The example data set is based on seven integrated clinical trials for treatment of hypertension.
+The measure of interest is systolic blood pressure measured at 1-year.

+The purpose of this challenge is to explore how data visualisation can be deployed to find "insights" when faced with [*big data*](https://raw.githubusercontent.com/VIS-SIG/Wonderful-Wednesdays/dec/data/2020/2020-11-11/BIG_DATA_PSI_WW_DEC2020.csv).

-Are there ways to present [mediation data](https://raw.githubusercontent.com/VIS-SIG/Wonderful-Wednesdays/master/data/2020/2020-10-14/mediation_data.csv) in an informative and effective way?
+Are there ways to present [meta-analysis](https://raw.githubusercontent.com/VIS-SIG/Wonderful-Wednesdays/dec/data/2020/2020-11-11/BIG_DATA_PSI_WW_DEC2020.csv) in an informative and effective way?

 [Submit your visualisations here!](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform)

 ## Next Webinar

-**October 14th, 2020**.
+**December 9th, 2020**.

 ## Previous data sets